umputun/cronn/README.md

 In addition `cronn` provides:

+- Booth single-job scheduler and more traditional crontab file with multiple jobs
 - Runs as an ordinary process or the entry point of container
 - Supports wide range of date templates
 - Optional email notification on failed or/and passed jobs